Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

-A stochastic trust region algorithm named STORM for stochastic optimization setting has been introduced in \cite{STORM}.
-Not only the model is a randomized version which satisfies some first order accuracy requirements with certain probability, but also the function estimates at current iterate and next potential iterate are accurate with a sufficient probability instead of the exact function estimates, and the liminf-type and lim-type first order convergence have been proved.
-Beyond that Blanchet et.al \cite{STORM_nonconvex} has analyzed the bound on expected convergence rate of STORM for nonconvex problems.
+A stochastic trust-region algorithm named STORM for stochastic optimization setting has been introduced in \cite{STORM}.
+Not only the model is conducted to satisfy some first-order accuracy requirements, but also the function values both at current iterate and next potential iterate are estimated with some probability, instead of the exact function values.
+And the liminf-type and lim-type first-order convergence has been analyzed.
+In addition, Blanchet et al. \cite{STORM_nonconvex} has bounded the expected convergence complexity of STORM for non-convex problems.
+More recently, Paquette and Scheinberg \cite{S_line_search} analyzes the complexity of a stochastic line search algorithm, of which the gradient and function estimators are both randomly sampled with some probability.

-Previous work has established the convergence and complexity properties for such trust region algorithms.
-In this paper, we are particularly interested in updating the trust region radius depending on the random model $m_k$, to improve the practical performance of such trust region methods.
-The idea is meaningful because the trust region can be tailored according to the training process, not just the success of the trial step.
-Based on the above considerations, we propose a generic framework which covers STORM algorithm.
-Besides, we present an algorithm named STRME in which the trust region radius is chosen as depending linearly on the gradient of the model, following a piece of work initially proposed for deterministic optimization\cite{Fan_Yuan}.
+Previous works have established the convergence and complexity properties for such a trust-region framework.
+In this paper, we are particularly interested in introducing a new trust-region radius formula which depends on the latest probabilistic model, to improve the practical performance of such trust-region methods.
+Besides, we present an algorithm termed STRME in which the trust-region radius depends linearly on the model gradient just updated, following a piece of work initially proposed for deterministic optimization\cite{Fan_Yuan}.
+The idea is meaningful and attractive.
+Because the trust region can be tailored according to the newly generated model, not just the success of the trial steps as that of STORM.
+Note that the trust-region radius of STORM at iteration $k$ is completely determined by the past iterations $0$ to $k-1$.
+However, the framework we proposed is no longer that case.
+That is to say the trust-region radius in STRME, which related to the current model, is not measurable with respect to all the information generated from the past iterations $0$ to $k-1$.